holidayextras/holidayextras.github.com/_posts/2015-11-20-testing-for-accessibility.md

 ## Recognise the diversity

 When you think about accessibility, you probably imagine a blind person using a screen reader (a piece of software that speaks everything that appears on screen).
-That's understandable because visual impairment affects lots of people in one way or another and screen readers are one of the most ubiquitous form of assistive technology.
+That's understandable because visual impairment affects lots of people in one way or another and screen readers are one of the most ubiquitous forms of assistive technology.
 The big picture however is far more complex and diverse.
 Just a few examples include:

-* impaired vision
-* colourblindness
-* blindness
-* deafness
-* deafblindness
-* epilepsy
-* dyslexia
+* Someone with colourblindness who has difficulty distinguishing between colours such as red and green;
+* A deaf person who relies on captions or transcripts for audio content;
+* Someone who has reduced dexterity and is unable to use a mouse;
+* Someone with photosensitive epilepsy who experiences seizures when exposed to certain flashing patterns;
+* A person with a learning disabilitiy like dyslexia who has trouble reading;

 There are lots more examples in [An Alphabet of Accessibility Issues](https://the-pastry-box-project.net/anne-gibson/2014-july-31) and another great resource is the <abbr title="Web Accessibility Initiative">WAI</abbr>’s [How People with Disablities Use the Web](http://www.w3.org/WAI/intro/people-use-web/Overview.html) which provides more information about the problems that these people experience.